desertrock-os/massiv/README.md

-# Massiv - A simple modern IPC
+# Massiv - A simple modern IPC and a straightforward alternative to DBUS

 This project is still under heavy development.